giwrish/salesforce-interview-prep/12 Architectural Patterns.md

 Inheritance represents the IS-A relationship.
 SavingsAccount IS-A Account.
 CurrentAccount IS-A Account.
 FixedDeposit IS-A Account.

-Inheritance can be achieved by extending virtual class in apex.
+Inheritance can be achieved by extending abstract and virtual class in apex.

 ## Polymorphism
 - Polymorphism is a concept by which we can perform a single action in different ways.